flyinglightspeck/Swarical/README.md

 # Swarical

 Swarical uses the hardware specification of sensors mounted on FLSs to convert mesh files into point clouds that enable a swarm of FLSs to localize at the highest accuracy afforded by their hardware.

 Authors:  Hamed Alimohammadzadeh(halimoha@usc.edu) and Shahram Ghandeharizadeh (shahram@usc.edu)

 # Features

 * Three decentralized algorithms that localize FLSs to illuminate a 3D or 2D point cloud.
 * A state machine that implements a decentralized algorithm.
 * A planner that creates Swarm-Tree and FLS-Trees using K-Means and MST.
 * Launches multiple processes, one process per Flying Light Speck, FLS.
 With large point clouds (FLSs), the software scales to utilize multiple servers.
 Both CloudLab and Amazon AWS are supported.

 # Limitations

 * With large point clouds and the Linux operating system, the execution of the software may exhaust the max open files supported by the operating system.
 See below, Error with Large Point Clouds, for how to resolve.

 # Clone

 ```
 git clone https://github.com/flyinglightspeck/Swarical.git
 ```

+# Reproduction of Results
+Swarical consists of two components, offline and online.
+We call the offline component planner.
+Planner takes a mesh file and outputs the required inputs for the online component.
+The online component is a decentralized localization algorithm for swarms of FLSs that runs on each FLS.
+This section describes how to run and test each component.

+## Planner
+### Inputs
+- Mesh file
+- Swarm Size, G
+- Types of FLSs based on the orientation of their camera

+### Outputs
+- Number of FLSs
+- Mix of FLSs
+- Number of Swarms, nG
+- One Swarm-tree
+- nG FLS-trees

 # Running on a Laptop or a Server

 This software was implemented and tested using Python 3.9.0.

 We recommend using PyCharm, which enables the software to run across multiple operating systems, e.g., Windows, MacOS, etc.

 ## Running using a (PyCharm) Terminal

 Run ``bash setup.sh`` to install the requirements.

 The variables specified in `config.py` control settings.

 If running on a laptop/server with a limited number of cores, use a point cloud with a few points (e.g., grid_36_spanning_2).
 As a general guideline, their values should not exceed four times the number of physical cores.

 This program is designed to scale horizontally across multiple servers and run with large point clouds.
 Each point is assigned to a Flying Light Speck, a process launched by this program.

 Run `server.py` after adjusting the settings of `config.py` (see below).

 ## Running using virtual environment, Venv

 You can use the `bash setup_venv.sh` script to create and activate a virtual environment or alternatively follow these steps to set it up manually.
 First create a virtual environment using venv.
 You can use any name instead of env.

 ```